 - 27. 50 Things That Made the Modern Economy

 - Final Thoughts on Educational Podcasts

 99% Invisible focuses on the overlooked areas of architecture and design.
 It is hosted by radio producer Roman Mars, one of the founders of Radiotopia—which broadcasts several podcasts, including this one.

 In each episode, Mars talks about a specific design and asks his guest to explain the history and influences behind it.
 Currently, 99% Invisible is one of the most popular podcasts on iTunes, on the Internet, and on most radio stations.

-This podcast is hosted by David McRaney, a journalist and psychology enthusiast.
+The You Are Not So Smart podcast is hosted by David McRaney, a journalist and psychology enthusiast.
 It started as a blog about the exploration of self-delusional thoughts and irrational thinking.
 McRaney wanted to share how human perception can work to explain things people are unaware of.

 Later, the blog expanded and became a podcast.
 The show is simply a reflection of the blog, relating psychology and science to self-delusion.
 It revolves around the human mind’s ability to reason, judge, and decide.

 Hosted by Josh Clark and Chuck Bryant and published by Stuff Media, Stuff You Should Know (or SYSK) is an award-winning video series and podcast with millions of followers all over the world.
 Clark and Bryant are former senior editors at HowStuffWorks.com

 What makes this one of the best educational podcasts?
 That’s simple.
 This podcast literally talks about anything and everything under the sun.